nmdp-bioinformatics/ImmunogeneticDataTools/README.md

 + Carefully read and accept the license agreement
 + Grab the following files and install at src/main/resources/frequencies/nmdp
 + *A.xlsx, A~C~B.xlsx, C.xlsx, B.xlsx, C~B.xlsx, DRB3-4-5.xlsx, DRB1.xlsx, DQB1.xlsx, DRB3-4-5~DRB1~DQB1.xlsx*

+*2011 NMDP Frequency Re-Formatting Instructions:*

++ The command line feature of the software (analyze-gl-strings) accepts frequencies in a standard format
++ To turn the 2011 NMDP Frequencies into that format, a command line tool called normalize-frequency-file has been created
++ After using the tool to convert the frequency files, the newly formatted files may be passed into analyze-gl-strings as a command line argument
++ If preferring to run using mvn (w/o command line tools), the newly formatted frequency files can be dropped into resources/frequencies/std and invoked by specifying nmdp-std as the frequency type